kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 ![Third-Party Icon](/assets/images/icons/third-party.png){: .align-left}

-Amazon offers Amazon's third-party seller services to other businesses that can sell their products on Amazon.com next to other goods sold directly by Amazon.
+Amazon offers third-party seller services to other businesses that can sell their products on Amazon.com next to other goods sold directly by Amazon.

 Currently, around 58% of goods sold by on Amazon's sites are sold by third-party sellers.
 This percentage is similar for many product categories.
 The only exception is the books category, where third parties sell only around 26% of books.